Prequel to Fate/stay night.

 Sound

-Once more, it comes as no surprise that the sound in Fate/Zero is right up to par with it's art when you've got a
+Once more, it comes as no surprise that the sound in Fate/Zero is right up to par with it's art when you've

-considered to be benchmarks for modern anime.
+which are considered to be benchmarks for modern anime.

 Soundtrack:

-Yet again I'm going to discuss the fight scenes in Fate/Zero considering that's pretty much where you'll find most of
+Yet again I'm going to discuss the fight scenes in Fate/Zero considering that's pretty much where you'll

-tracks like Point Zero or Battle to the Strong that combine orchestra, electronic guitars and epic choirs that will give
+action you've got tracks like Point Zero or Battle to the Strong that combine orchestra, electronic guitars and

-you goosebumps from the amount of awesome the series radiates in its intense moments.
-Still as energetic as this
+epic choirs that will give you goosebumps from the amount of awesome the series radiates in its intense moments.
+Still

-soundtrack gets it never escapes it's dark undertones much the same way of the show it was composed for.
+as energetic as this soundtrack gets it never escapes it's dark undertones much the same way of the show it was

 Rating: 10